marcoroth/type_fusion/README.md

   # to true/false to check if a tracepoint_path should be sampled
   # or not.
   #
-  # This can be useful when you only want to sample method calls for
+  # This can be useful when you want to only sample method calls for
   # certain gems or want to exclude a gem from being sampled.
   #
   # Example:
   # config.type_sample_tracepoint_path = ->(tracepoint_path) {
-  #   # only sample calls for the Nokogiri gem
+  #   return false if tracepoint_path.include?("activerecord")
+  #   return false if tracepoint_path.include?("sprockets")
+  #   return false if tracepoint_path.include?("some-private-gem")
+  #
-  #   tracepoint_path.include?("nokogiri")
+  #   true
   # }
   #
   # Default: ->(tracepoint_path) { true }